moatazeldebsy/TestCafe-TAU/README.md

 You need to checkout the branch depending on the chapter you are on.

 ### Note:
-In each branch you need to run `npm install` to add `node_modules` into the project and install required npm module.
+In each branch you need to run `npm install` to add `node_modules` into the project and also you need to install the required npm module based on the branch

 ## Resources
 TestCafe Cheat Sheet